Salmanbasharat/UFO_updated/README.md

 5- UFO Sighting Table- center to bottom of the page

-The items 2 and 3 are static meaning they dont change however items 1,4 and 5 are dynamic which means they can be changed with the user control.
+The items 2 (Heading) and 3 (Information) are static meaning they dont change however items 1,4 and 5 are dynamic which means they can be changed with the user control.
 Here is the explanation of it.

 ## *Navigation Bar (UFO Sightings)*: